teyc/Appian.CI/README.md

 Appian Deployment Tools
 =========================

+Appian doesn't really have a great story for deploying changes from Dev to Test to UAT and to Production environments.
+This tool aims to solve that by having your changes checked into source control and building deployment packages off source control from a build server.

 Overview
 ---------

-This suite of command line tools assumes the following developer workflow for source control, build and subsequent deployment of Appian applications
+You will need to adopt the following development workflow for this deployment tools to work.

+Firstly you need to use a version control system.

+Secondly, you should have some kind of build server, and a deployment service.

 Workflow to ensure all precedents are present
 ---------------------------------------------